MicrosoftDocs/sql-docs/docs/relational-databases/statistics/statistics.md

 In [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] prior to [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], if statistics are manually created by a user or third party tool on a user database, those statistics objects can block or interfere with schema changes the customer may desire.

 Starting with [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], the auto drop option is enabled by default on all new and migrated databases.
 The AUTO_DROP property allows the creation of statistics objects in a mode such that a subsequent schema change will *not* be blocked by the statistic object, but instead the statistics will be dropped as necessary.
-In this way, manually-created statistics with auto drop enabled behave like auto-created statistics.
+In this way, manually created statistics with auto drop enabled behave like auto-created statistics.

 > [!NOTE]
 > Trying to set or unset the auto drop property on auto-created statistics may raise errors.
 Auto-created statistics always uses auto drop.
 Some backups, when restored, may have this property set incorrectly until the next time the statistics object is updated (manually or automatically).
 However, auto-created statistics always behave like auto drop statistics.
 When restoring a database to [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] from a previous version, it is recommended to execute `sp_updatestats` on the database, setting the proper metadata for the statistics auto drop feature.